 It is common for those aged 45 and older to have oral cancer.
 One of the primary causes of developing oral cancer is smoking.
 The combination of smoking and drinking increases the risk of developing oral cancer.

 The Bottom Line

 Knowing what signs to look for will help you identify potential problems before they become an issue.
-It could help you save money in treatments, as well as maintain healthy teeth and gums.
+It could help you save money in treatments, as well as dental insurance.
+It will also maintain healthy teeth and gums.
 Remain diligent with your oral hygiene routine.
 Brush your teeth and use mouthwash twice a day, more if needed.
 Don’t forget about flossing your teeth too.
 By maintaining this routine, you can help yourself avoid these common dental concerns as you get older.
 Instead, you can enjoy your picture-perfect smile.

 The medical/health information is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any action based upon such information, we encourage you to consult with the appropriate professionals.